ladybug-tools/spider/sandbox/single-model-multiple-menu/README.md

 * Feel assured that no data is lost when looking at text content web pages

+## Coding methodology

+* The goal is to be as simple as possible, even if that means being simplistic, to help you understand the problem being solved rather than unraveling the mysteries of the code
+* The structure is based on a single file with Three.js, multiple menu item files and a parent file handler
+* Every menu item links to a standalone HTML page.
+Every HTML page is just a few hundred lines long and contains all the HTML, CSS and JavaScript required to handle the task of the menu.
+	* Every menu page displays visual output that enables you to understand what is going on and to verify the code works properly
+* The menu items all call for and embed a single HTML into an iframe.
+This file is used is a kind of server for Three.js and the associated data
+* There is a parent file that assembles the menu items and sets the CSS for all the other files

 ### Code

 This demo makes extensive use of the [HTML ```<iframe>``` element]( https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe )